ibm-cloud-docs/FileStorage/working-with-snapshots.md

 The list of the snapshots is displayed as they're taken in the **Snapshots** section of the **Detail** page.

-## Adding a Snapshot schedule from the SLCLI
+## Adding a Snapshot schedule from the CLI
 {: #addscheduleCLI}
 {: cli}